yktoo/yktoo.com/content/blog/0090/index.en.md

 We walk in the same direction, towards the Castle Hill full of landmarks.
 There's the Royal Palace, the residence of the president of Hungary, and many more there.

-The earlier mentioned Reformed Church of Buda (//Budahegyvidéki Református Egyházközség//) is also on the quay:
+The earlier mentioned Reformed Church of Buda ({{< fl "Budahegyvidéki Református Egyházközség" >}}) is also on the quay:
 ![](img:3.bp.blogspot.com/-e_rLn-cUMXU/Tan2WBJXy-I/AAAAAAAAItc/rmQZEex12gM/s1600/dsc01751.picasaweb.jpg:a)

 There should have been a cable car (Sikló) working in the Castle Hill, but on exactly that day it wasn't for some reason.

-We climbed up the hill to the top to find a sculpture of a mythical //Turul// bird.
+We climbed up the hill to the top to find a sculpture of a mythical {{< fl "Turul" >}} bird.
 This bird is a part of the story of how the Magyars settled the Hungarian homeland:
 ![](img:3.bp.blogspot.com/-mdeZw3AA2w4/Tan32ReeOMI/AAAAAAAAItc/HFZSdEmbqxw/s1600/dsc01763.picasaweb.jpg:a)

 We were also lucky enough to catch the changing of guard ceremony, which happens daily at noon.
 A red carpet was rolled out before the humble palace, and the guards started changing: